temporalio/documentation/docs/production-deployment/cloud/account-setup/users.md

 Temporal sends an email message to the specified user.
 To join Temporal Cloud, the user must select **Accept Invite** in the message.

+### How to invite a user using the Cloud Ops API

+You can invite users pragmatically using the Cloud Ops API.

+1. Create a connection to your Temporal Cluster using the Cloud Operations API.
+2. Use the [CreateUser service](https://github.com/temporalio/api-cloud/blob/main/temporal/api/cloud/cloudservice/v1/service.proto) to create a user.

 ## What are the account-level Roles for users in Temporal Cloud? {#account-level-roles}

 When a Global Admin invites a user to join an account, the Global Admin selects one of the following Roles for that user: